tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

-{% docs dim_namespace_id %}
+{% docs dim_namespace_id_behavior_model %}

 The unique identifier of the namespace in which the event was generated, easily joined to `dim_namespace`.
-This field will be NULL if the event is not tied to a namespace (ex. users_created)
+This field will be NULL if the event is not tied to a namespace (ex. viewing the To Dos page).
+This is passed in the GitLab standard context and appears as `gsc_namespace_id` in the raw Snowplow data.

+{% enddocs %}

+{% docs dim_project_id_behavior_model %}

+The unique identifier of the project in which the event was generated, easily joined to `dim_project`.
+This field will be NULL if the event is not tied to a project (ex. viewing an epic).
+This is passed in the GitLab standard context and appears as `gsc_project_id` in the raw Snowplow data.

 {% enddocs %}